davisanc/AzureSecurityLabs/README.md

 Create rules 2 – 4 with higher priority than the first rule, so they override it

-Apply your NSG to the JumpBox VM NIC
+Apply your NSG to the SQL VM NIC

 ![NSG-inbound-sql](/images/NSG-inbound-rules-for-SQL.PNG)